Skip to main content

 Compliance Requirement

 • Vernonia v.
-Acton (1995): Testing constitutional for student athletes in extracurricular activities
+Acton (1995): Random drug testing constitutional for student athletes

-• Confidential result handling and student privacy protection protocols
+• Confidential result handling per FERPA and state privacy laws

 Frequently Asked Questions